michaeldito/Portfolio/content/project/directory-entry.md

 title = "Directory Entry"

 # Project summary to display on homepage.
-summary = "Lorem ipsum dolor sit amet, consectetur adipiscing elit."
+summary = "Building the internal representation of a directory hierarchy, a rooted tree data structure."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "project-imgs/directory.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Cplusplus"]
+tags = ["Cplusplus", "Data Structures"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""